jackie-dai/Vault-of-Knowledge/Software Engineering/Module 9 - Legacy, Refactoring, and Agile.md

 3. Examine the database schema and the relationships among the most important classes.
 4. Skim all the code to quantify code quality and test coverage

+### Class Responsibility Collaborator (CRC)
+Create a card for each class object, defining the
+- Knows (what instance variables it has)
+- The instance methods
+- What classes it belongs to